-For an IP MA-PDU session, once traffic for which MPQUIC-UDP or MPQUIC-IP is applicable is detected by the UPF, the UPF shall internally forward this traffic to the MPQUIC Proxy for IP translation.
-The MPQUIC Proxy shall use the stored information in MPQUIC session entry to perform IP translation to the detected MPQUIC IP packets, e.g. replace the source IP address+port and/or destination IP address+port accordingly.
+For an IP MA-PDU session, once traffic for which MPQUIC-UDP or MPQUIC-IP is applicable is detected by the UPF, the UPF shall internally forward this traffic to the MPQUIC-UDP or MPQUIC-IP Proxy for IP translation.
+The MPQUIC-UDP or MPQUIC-IP Proxy shall use the stored information in corresponding MPQUIC session entry to perform IP translation to the detected MPQUIC IP packets, e.g. replace or remove the source IP address+port and/or destination IP address+port accordingly.